 Contact the HMRC coronavirus (COVID-19) helpline if you cannot pay any other tax bills because of coronavirus.

-If you are self-employed and have lost income because of coronavirus, you may be able to claim a grant through the coronavirus (COVID-19) Self-employment Income Support Scheme when it launches.
-HMRC will contact you if you’re eligible.
+If you are self-employed and your business has been affected by coronavirus (COVID-19), you may be able to claim a grant through the Self-Employment Income Support Scheme.

 For further information visit: https://www.gov.uk/difficulties-paying-hmrc